 Human resources administration Master of Business Administration (MBA) programs typically grant admission to applicants who hold a bachelor's degree.
 Although no specific undergraduate major is necessary, students may need to have completed prerequisite classes in such areas as accounting, marketing, finance, economics, and statistics before beginning MBA coursework.
 Particular application materials vary by program, but some can include:

 - GMAT or GRE scores

 Program curricula consist of 40-60 credit hours, and degree candidates generally begin their studies with a business core covering organizational development, management information systems, and strategic management, among other topics.
 Once these courses have been completed, students examine human resources-related topics, such as employment law, training and development techniques, labor relations, and international human resources.
 Some programs also require prospective graduates to participate in an internship, complete a special project, or study abroad.
 Depending on the school, prospective students may be able to choose between full-time and part-time formats.
 Courses may also be offered in the evening or online.

 Additional Career Info

-According to the U.S. Bureau of Labor Statistics (BLS), human resources managers could expect a 9% increase in jobs over the 2014 to 2024 decade, which is average growth.
-A 5% increase in employment opportunities was projected for human resources specialists over the same decade, which was lower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), human resources managers could expect a 7% increase in jobs over the 2018-2028 decade, which is above average growth.
+A 5% increase in employment opportunities was projected for human resources specialists over the same decade, which was as fast as average.

 MBA program graduates who go on to earn certification from such professional organizations as the Society for Human Resource Management (SHRM) might expect more favorable employment opportunities, according to the BLS.
 In fact, some schools offer program curricula that can prepare students for the SHRM's Certified Professional (SHRM-CP) and Senior Certified Professional (SHRM-SCP) certification exams.
 Salaries for individuals who earn an MBA in Human Resources Administration vary by career.